mariem168/docker-foundations/quiz/recap_quiz.md

 ---

 ## Question 6
 **Which of the following best describes a Docker image?**

 A. A running instance of a container
-B. A snapshot of a container’s logs
+B. A snapshot of a container's logs
 C. A lightweight, read-only blueprint to create containers
 D. The network configuration for a container